 - Major infraction

-Ten spaces are reserved for students (seniors) who have a special circumstance and need to drive to school.
+Ten (10) spaces are reserved for students (seniors) who have a special circumstance and need to drive to school.
 A parent/guardian and the student still must review the rules and sign the form that indicates that the rules have been reviewed.
-Once that procedure has been completed, one-day tags should be purchased during lunch the day before in the Assistant Principals’ Office ($1.00).
-Students must come with car registration and driver’s license.
+Once that procedure has been completed, one-day tags should be acquired during lunch the day before in the assistant principals’ office.
+Students must come with their car registration and their driver’s license.
 Failure to return “day tag” will result in suspension of parking privileges and disciplinary action.